shipyardapp/Shipyard-Documentation/docs/how-tos/MFA/mfa-tfa.md

 ## Overview

-You may want to increase to security for your Shipyard profile by enabling Multi-factor authentication (MFA)/ Two-factor authentication (2FA).
+You may want to increase to security for your Platform profile by enabling Multi-factor authentication (MFA)/ Two-factor authentication (2FA).
 This how to guide will walk you through the steps to enable this feature on your profile, and how it will effect your future login flow.

 ## Steps